systemd/systemd/docs/RANDOM_SEEDS.md

    too), which should be safe even with FAT file system drivers built into low-quality EFI firmwares.

-   As a special restriction: in virtualized environments PID 1 will refrain from using this mechanism, for safety reasons.
-This is because on VM environments the EFI variable space and the disk space is generally not maintained physically separate (for example, `qemu` in EFI mode stores the variables in the ESP itself).
-The robustness towards sloppy OS image generation is the main purpose of maintaining the 'system token' however, and if the EFI variable storage is not kept physically separate from the OS image there's no point in it.
-That said, OS builders that know that they are not going to replicate the built image on multiple systems may opt to turn off the 'system token' concept by setting `random-seed-mode always` in the ESP's [`/loader/loader.conf`](https://www.freedesktop.org/software/systemd/man/loader.conf.html) file.
+   If the system token is not desired but this seeding mechanism still is, OS builders that know that they are not going to replicate the built image on multiple systems may opt to turn off the 'system token' concept by setting `random-seed-mode always` in the ESP's [`/loader/loader.conf`](https://www.freedesktop.org/software/systemd/man/loader.conf.html) file.
 If done, `systemd-boot` will use the random seed file even if no system token is found in EFI variables.